arnold-benchmark/docs/docs/tutorial/challenge_setup/index.md

 ### Prerequisite

 0. Prerequisite.
-Make sure you have an RTX compatible GPU.
+Make sure you are using an RTX compatible GPU.
 We recommend the OS version <tt>Ubuntu 18.04/20.04</tt> and NVIDIA driver version <tt>525.60.11</tt>.
 Docker-based setup is not guaranteed to work on other OS or driver versions.
 We also tested the following driver version that is compatible with isaac sim:

 ```